tonghuikang/notes/sutd-advanced-stochastic-modelling/README.md

 Takeaways

 - A Martingales is a process where the expected value of the next step is always the same as the current value.
-This is used to derive other insights.
+This is used to derive other insights, which may not be exactly related to the Martingale process.
 - We assume that markets are efficient, and all prices reflected are in equilibrium.
 This includes the initial stock price and the price of the option.